SkylineCommunications/dataminer-docs/develop/CICD/Tutorials/CICD_Tutorial_Connector_Basics.md

 uid: CICD_Tutorial_Connector
 ---

-# Setting up a basic CI/CD for connectors
+# Setting up a basic CI/CD for connector deployment

 In this tutorial, you will learn how to create a custom pipeline from scratch.
 This pipeline will establish basic quality control and automate the deployment of a DataMiner connector to a staging system through a CI/CD pipeline.
 This setup can function with or without the staging system being connected to dataminer.services.
 The tutorial uses a DataMiner Agent hosted on an internet-accessible virtual machine.